 3) It is NOT a good idea to do every project you have ever wanted to do at the same time.

-I am definitely not one of those people who are bored at home.
+I am definitely not one of those people who are bored when at home.
 And, I have not cleaned one. single. thing.
-Instead, the electrician and I have tackled every project we have ever wanted to do at home.
+Instead, the electrician (aka my hubby) and I have started every project we have ever wanted to do at home.
 Simultaneously.
 Our house was built in 1988, and there is golden oak everywhere!
-Well, there was.
+Well, there was oak everywhere.
 We are doing a pretty good job of painting it all white.
-The fireplace is actually one project that we have completed.
+Our fireplace is actually one project that we have completed.

-Our fireplace was also the worst offender of golden oak as you can see here.
+Our fireplace was also the worst offender of golden oak as you can see pictured here.

 My first thought was to paint all of the wood white and hope that it looked “shiplap-ish”.
 Once that was done, I hated how the marble looked.
 It really looked “dingy”.